Last updated: Jun 2022

 Nervous System Health

-The vitamins present in dates make it an ideal boost to nervous system health and functionality.
+The vitamins present in dates make them ideal for boosting nervous system health and functionality.
 Potassium is one of the prime ingredients in promoting a healthy and responsive nervous system, and it also improves the speed and alertness of brain activity.
-Therefore, dates are a wonderful food source for people as they begin to age and their nervous system becomes sluggish or unsupported, as well as for people who want to keep their minds sharp.

 Healthy Heart